 And finally; If you haven't seen the films, beware of spoilers!
 And the funny lines aren't meant to be nothing than funny.
 So I hope you won't find them offensive.
 If so, I apologize

-Peter Pan had his first appearance in the 1902 novel The Little White Bird.
+James Barrie's Peter Pan has been a part of our culture since it's release.
+And has seen various adaptations in various forms.
+The tales originated from trips with a family Barrrie knew.
+Where he was hiding treasures for the youngsters, two of them named Peter and Michael.
+And the name Pan wasn't just a coincidence, since he's was named after the God of Mischief.
+Peter Pan made his first appearance in the 1902 novel The Little White Bird.
 Before taking place on stage two years later, a medium that the story has been known for.
 And it quickly became a holiday stage play!
 While Barrie continued writing adult material, he was mostly known for Pan.
 It's been adapted both in Television and Cinema afterwards and again and again.

-The reason for why Peter Pan has seen so manyiterations may be it's intriguing premise and that it yields promise.
+The reason for why Peter Pan has seen so many versions may be it's intriguing premise (adulthood vs. childhood and fantasy vs, reality) and that it yields promise.
 Barrie even wrote Pan as a screenplay for Paramount Pictures 1924 adaptation as well, which they eventually rejected (he had his own hesitations about the movie medium.
-But was allowed to decide Peter's actress himself, but really was dissatisfied with Paramount's 1924 version of the story).
+But was allowed to decide Peter's actress himself, but was otherwise dissatisfied with Paramount's 1924 version of the story, unfortunately).

 Walt`s